aalemayhu/Awesom-O/README.md

 Builds for Windows, Linux and macOS are available, please visit the [release page][1].

+To make a new release simply run the below command:

+    NEW_VERSION=x.y.z make prerelease

+NB: **Make sure all changes have been committed and that the new version is unused.**

 ## Contributing

 Feel free to [open a issue][2] for feature request or discovered bugs.
 If you have the time, make a [pull request][3].

 ![Screenshot](Screenshots/screenshot.png)